 - Manta ray sighting statistics

-I’ll also share a couple of insights: not all of Hawaii is created equal, and conditions may vary per island.
+I’ll also share some insights: not all Hawaii is created equal, and conditions may vary per island.

-When are the Ocean Conditions Favorable to Go on a Manta Ray Dive?
+When are the Ocean Conditions Favorable for Going on a Manta Ray Dive?

 Are you familiar with the North Shore of the Island of Oahu?
 That’s THE place for surfing and where the world championships take place.

-We are also extremely fortunate that the resident population of manta rays roams the West Coast of the Big Island all year long and tour operators are able to conduct manta swims throughout.
+We are also extremely fortunate that the resident population of manta rays roams the West Coast of the Big Island all year long, and tour operators can conduct manta swims throughout the year.

-That being said, the late spring, summer, and early fall are the best times to see manta rays in Hawaii.
+That said, the best times to see manta rays in Hawaii are late spring, summer, and early fall.
 This is simply because the ocean conditions are the most favorable.

-We have the greatest number of canceled manta ray dives from January to mid-March due to rough ocean conditions with swells and strong winds.
+The most manta ray dives were canceled from January to mid-March due to rough ocean conditions, including swells and strong winds.

 Planning for your Trip to Hawaii based on Surf & Swell Forecasts

-The MagicSeaWeed website covers surf spots worldwide, but with a few clicks, you can select the Hawaiian Islands.
-The swell prediction for 7 days is available to everyone and there is also a paid version estimating a 16-day window.
+Surfline.com covers surf spots worldwide, but you can select the Hawaiian Islands with a few clicks.
+The swell prediction for 7 days is available to everyone, and there is also a paid version that estimates a 16-day window.

-The example below shows the most recent forecast for the bay we operate from.
+The example below shows the most recent forecast for the bay from which we operate.

 The rule of thumb to determine if we can safely operate is